Name Wales' Euro 2016 Belgium conquerors

 Last updated on .From the section Welsh

-Wales face Belgium in Cardiff on Tuesday night needing a point to boost their hopes of a home semi-final in the play-offs for a place at the 2022 World Cup finals in Qatar.
+Wales face Belgium in Cardiff on Tuesday needing a point to boost their hopes of a home semi-final in the play-offs for a place at the 2022 World Cup finals in Qatar.

 The Belgians have already topped Group E but Wales can take heart from the fact that they have won two of their past three matches against the world's number one-ranked side.

-One of those victories was their famous last-eight success against Hazard, De Bruyne, Fellaini and Co at Euro 2016.
+One of those victories was their famous last-eight success against Eden Hazard, Kevin de Bruyne, Marouane Fellaini and Co at Euro 2016.

-As the current Wales squad eye another upset, can you recall the Wales players who pulled off that stunning 3-1 win in Lille?
+As the current Wales squad eye another upset, can you recall the starting XI from that stunning 3-1 win in Lille?

 Can you name the Wales starting XI for the famous Euro 2016 quarter-final win against Belgium?